 AOur own AI strategy is firstly about a platform play, so there are organisations like Google, Microsoft, Amazon, that are spending billions of dollars researching this capability.
 Our strategy is to create the world’s biggest R&D budget by bringing all of those technologies together and surfacing them to business users - Blue Prism

-All the above quotes simply illustrate a fact that rule based RPA is getting commoditized and charting the path for knowledge based RPA.
+All the above quotes simply illustrate the fact that rule-based RPA is getting commoditized and charting the path for knowledge based RPA.
 However, many companies need to cross the chasm by having a clear strategy from discovering the RPA'ble opportunities to maintaining the deployed bots.
-Though the technology adoption is crucial for companies to gain a competitive edge, this is indeed more important for companies to focus more on what matters the most.
+Though technology adoption is crucial for companies to gain a competitive edge, this is indeed more important for companies to focus more on what matters the most.

 When rule based bots are moved from development & testing to live, there needs a clear handover procedure to the next stage i.e. to the "control room" and & defined change management structure.
 Otherwise, there will be confusion for the business user to whom to contact in case of an issue.
 This severely undermines the confidence with RPA CoE and hence it is very critical to set it right from the beginning i.e. a robust support structure to manage incidents, minimize exceptions, handle service requests and govern change requests.

-In the intelligent automation journey, RPA is just a first milestone and much interesting avenues still lies beyond the RPA implementation.
-As RPA is very closely tied to the unique business process knowledge and organization culture, there need to be mechanism to nurture the lessons learnt or best practices into tangible means that take the organization to the next milestone.
-Hence, the secret sauce of organization's RPA CoE is to keep focused on the upward journey.
+In the intelligent automation journey, RPA is just a first milestone and much interesting avenues still lie beyond the RPA implementation.
+As RPA is very closely tied to the unique business process knowledge and organization culture, there needs to be a mechanism to nurture the lessons learnt or best practices into tangible means that take the organization to the next milestone.
+Hence, the secret sauce of the organization's RPA CoE is to keep focused on the upward journey.

 However, companies have adopted several models in staffing RPA CoE like 1) completely outsourced to RPA Service Providers 2) Keep discovery in-house & outsource development & support alone 3) keep everything in-house 4) everything in-house but augment partially by RPA service providers.
 Also, there are several pricing models like per bot pricing, time & material based pricing and outcome based risk-reward models.